Shopify Vs. Wix: What Should You Choose For Your Online Business

 Wix at a glance

-Wix builds websites that eventually came around as an e-commerce platform, while Shopify was designed for this very purpose.
-Even with different initial functionality, Wix does not offer you less than Shopify.
+Wix builds websites that later added ecommerce, while Shopify was designed for this very purpose.
+Even with different origins, each platform has real strengths.

 Shopify